Classification of qubit cellular automata on hypercubic lattices

-The axiomatic and non-constructive nature of the QCA definition reflects the absence of a general direct method for constructing instances of this model.
+The non-constructive nature of the QCA definition reflects the absence of a general method for constructing instances of this model.
 Underlying quantum computation is the idea of fragmenting a complicated unitary evolution into a series of disjoint quantum gates.
-Hence, it is of paramount importance, both from a constructive standpoint and in terms of actual simulations, to ascertain whether the dynamics described by a QCA can be executed as a finite sequence of layers of non-overlapping unitary block transformations spanning the entire lattice, forming a so-called Finite-Depth Quantum Circuit.
-A sufficient (but not necessary) condition for answering in the affirmative is that the unitary matrices $U_{\bm x \cup(\bm x +\cN)}$ defining the local action of the QCA as in~\eqref{eq:locrul} commute with each other \cite{GNVW}.
-We stress that FDQCs provide a class of QCAs but not all QCAs can be implemented this way.
+Hence, characterizing QCA executable as a finite sequence of layers of unitary block transformations---a so-called Finite-Depth Quantum Circuit (FDQC)---is highly relevant.
+A sufficient (but not necessary) condition for this is that the unitary matrices $U_{\bm x \cup(\bm x +\cN)}$ defining the local QCA action as in~\eqref{eq:locrul} pairwise commute~\cite{GNVW}.
+We stress that FDQCs provide a class of QCA but not all QCA can be realized this way.
 The prototypical example of a QCA that is not an FDQC is the shift on $\mathbb Z$ \cite{GNVW}.
-The explicit classification of the local rules that we are going to provide also yields an immediate classification in terms of all the FDQCs implementing a given QCA \emph{without using ancillary systems}. \begin{definition} Let $\{\Lambda_j^l\} \ss \left[\Z^s\right] $ with $ l=1,\ldots,L$ be $L$ possibly different partitions of the lattice and let $R\in \mathbb{N}_{+}$ such that $ \abs{\Lambda_j^l} \leq R \; \forall\, l,j$, i.e., assume the extent of the elements of the partitions to be bounded.
-A QCA $\alpha$ is a \emph{Finite-Depth Quantum Circuit (FDQC)} if it can be written as
+The following classification provides the FDQC for those QCA that admit one, and identifies those that do not. \begin{definition} Let $\left\{\Lambda_j^l\right\} \ss \left[\Z^s\right] $ with $ l=1,\ldots,L$ be $L$ partitions of the lattice, and let $R\in \mathbb{N}_{+}$ such that $ \abs{\Lambda_j^l} \leq~ R \; \forall\, l,j$.
+A QCA $\alpha$ is a \emph{Finite-Depth Quantum Circuit (FDQC)} of depth $L$ if it can be written as

-where each $\upsilon_l$ is a product of disjoint unitary transformations (gates) localized on the sets of the $l^{th}$ lattice partition
+where each $\upsilon_l$ is a product of disjoint unitary transformations (\emph{gates}) localized on the sets of the $l^{th}$ lattice partition